BCB744 Self-Assessment

 • The outcomes of the various sections in the lecture material (web pages accessed in the Tangled Bank menu), which may be called something like “Do This Now” or “Exercise”.

-• The more comprehensive your Portfolios, and the tidier it is (visual appearance), the better the outcome of our assessments will be.
+• The more comprehensive your Portfolios, and the tidier they are (visual appearance), the better the outcome of our assessments will be.

 The document must be: